On this page

 How to stand out in a crowded inbox?

 Did you know, according to Forbes, it can cost five times more to attract a new customer, than it does to retain an existing one—it stands to reason then, you clearly want to nurture the customers you already have!
 And if we’ve learned anything by now, it’s that communication is what makes for a good relationship—ergo, email communication—not too little, and not too much!
+Having an email template can be of great benefit and help you boost your sales.
 Read on as we explore the perfect recipe to make your sales email sing!

 3 ways to make your sales emails stand out